PMendes88/Global-Superstore-Sales-Analysis/README.md

 The customer segment with the highest profit margin is the Home Office segment, indicating that this segment is the most profitable relative to its sales.
 This suggests that focusing marketing and sales efforts on the Home Office segment could be beneficial for maximizing profitability.
-However, the Consumer segment is the growth driver with the highest revenue and profit volume.
+However, the Consumer segment is the growth driver, with the highest revenue and profit volume.
-The profit margin for all segments is close, indicating that each segment contributes similarly to overall profitability.
+The profit margin for all segments is very close, indicating that each segment contributes similarly to overall profitability.

 ## 4. How does shipping mode impact sales and profit in the latest year?

-In order to tackle this question I had to put side by side the total sales, profit and shipping costs (average and total) for value comparison.
+In order to tackle this question I had to put side by side the total sales, profit, and shipping costs (average and total) for value comparison.

 ```sql